 Use the up or down arrow keys to get to the option you want.

 To learn about how to do similar tasks using touch, see Touch: swipe, tap and beyond.
-For more info about getting around Windows, see the Getting around tutorial.
+For more information about getting around Windows, see the Getting around tutorial.